lucajako97/investigation_packet_sampling/README.md

 # An Investigation on packet sampling

-In this repo there is the code used in the research paper "An Investigation on Packet Sampling between Kernel and User Space for NIDS" for testing the performance of a considered kernel-to-user-space pipeline.
+In this repo there is the code used in the research work "An Investigation on Packet Sampling between Kernel and User Space for NIDS" for testing the performance of a considered kernel-to-user-space pipeline.

 ## Testbed

+The testbed is composed by two back-to-back connected programmable firewalls.
-The PCs are two Lenovo ThinkCentre M720t with an Intel Core i5-8400 hexa-core CPU with a frequency of 2.8 GHz, working in an architecture x86 at 64 bits, 6 cores per socket, 1 thread per core, and a RAM of 32 GB.
+These are two Protectli VP6650 with a Intel Core i5-1235U twelve-core CPU with a maximum frequency of 4.4GHz, working in an architecture x86 at 64 bits, 10 cores per socket, 2 threads per core, and a RAM of 64 GB.
 They mount Ubuntu 22.04.5 LTS as OS with a 6.8.0-52-generic kernel.
-The peer-to-peer link is a Gigabit connection.

-(ongoing: The programmable firewalls are two Protectli VP6650 with a Intel Core i5-1235U twelve-core CPU with a maximum frequency of 4.4GHz, working in an architecture x86 at 64 bits, 10 cores per socket, 2 threads per core, and a RAM of 64 GB.
-They mount Ubuntu 22.04.5 LTS as OS with a 6.8.0-52-generic kernel.
-The peer-to-peer link is a 10 Gigabit/s connection)
+The tests are performed leveraging on the 10 Gb/s interfaces of the machines.

 ## Requirements